-On a serious note … I prayed a lot during filming this movie – asking Fr.
+On a serious note … I said some prayers working on some of the scenes in this film asking Fr.
 Rene to jump into my body and help me tell his story.
-And, I think he actually DID in one particular scene ... a very emotional experience for me and for Eric Newcombe (the fantastic young actor who played the murderer).
+It sounds strange, I know, but I think he actually DID in one particular scene ... a pretty emotional experience for me and for Eric Newcombe (the fantastic young actor who played the murderer).

 I was lying on my back inside the trunk of a Toyota (the same color and kind of car Fr.
 Rene drove), and Eric was standing behind it talking to me through the open trunk door - YELLING at me as if I were his character’s abusive father – LOTS OF PROFANITY.
 At the same time I’m trying to reason with him and am afraid of dying ... and I’m praying and screaming: “HAIL MARY FULL OF GRACE”!